appium/appium/docs/en/writing-running-appium/web/chromedriver.md

 npm package [appium-chromedriver](https://www.npmjs.com/package/appium-chromedriver)
 (Github: [appium-chromedriver](https://github.com/appium/appium-chromedriver)).

-Unfortunately, with each update to Chromedriver there is an increase in the minimum supported version of Chrome, such that older devices are often unable to be automated with the bundled version.
+With each update to Chromedriver there is an increase in the minimum supported version of Chrome, such that older devices are often unable to be automated with the bundled version.
 In the Appium server logs there will be an error like:
 ```